arosenkranz/scenarios/dd101-developer/02-install-agent-docker/configure-service.md

 Next, you'll add metadata to the the discounts service so the Agent will know how to gather more detailed metrics and logs from it.

 In the same way that you configured the Agent container, you'll add environment variables and labels to the `discounts` service in `docker-compose.yml`.
-The Agent will read these metadata and configure itself for the service accordingly.
+These will work together to ensure traces and logs are collected from the service and sent to the Agent.

 1. Open the file `docker-compose.yml`{{open}} in the IDE.

 1. Add the the following environment variables to the `discounts` service by clicking on **Copy to Editor** in the following block of code:

     <pre class="file" data-filename="docker-compose.yml" data-target="insert" data-marker="# paste discounts vars here">
   - DD_ENV=dd101-dev
          - DD_SERVICE=discounts-service